KidkArolis/jetpack/docs/06-workflow-and-deployment.md

 app.use(serve(config))
 ```

-`serve(config)` proxies to the dev server in development and serves `dist/` in production.
+`serve(config)` proxies to the dev server in development and serves `config.build.outDir` in production.
 Run both processes via two terminals or your preferred process manager.

 Deploy by building (`jetpack build`) and running `node .`.

 ## Client and API deployed separately

-Deploy the client (`dist/`) to a CDN and the API to its own host.
+Deploy the client output (`dist/` by default) to a CDN and the API to its own host.
 If the client calls the API at a relative path (e.g. `fetch('/api/unicorns')`), use jetpack's proxy in development:

 ```js
 export default {